 - questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components

 11. Attendance

-Students are strongly encouraged to attend all synchronous tutorials.
-The professor may not provide access to the tutorial after it has been completed.
-Students are encouraged to obtain missed tutorial notes from a fellow student.
+It is expected that students will attend all synchronous lectures.
+The professor will not provide access to the lecture after it has been presented.
+Students are encouraged to obtain missed lecture notes from a fellow student.